espiritukarl/CoE-198/README.md

 ![cropped digits](https://github.com/espiritukarl/CoE-198/blob/main/images/digits_cropped.PNG?raw=true)

 ### Digit Reading model
 They are then fed into the Digit Reading model, where the model predicts a label for each digit.
 They are then concatenated to each other to create a predicted reading.
+Seen below is also a sample of random digits with their predicted label.
 ![concatenated digits](https://github.com/espiritukarl/CoE-198/blob/main/images/digits_final.PNG?raw=true)
 ![predicted digits](https://github.com/espiritukarl/CoE-198/blob/main/images/predicted_digits.png)